mustafa0taru/mustafa0taru/README.md

 I'm a Data Analytics Engineer with a strong grasp of data pipelines and a knack for building scalable solutions and providing actionable insights.

 I'm proficient in tools like
-- Programming: Python,SQL.
+- Programming: Python, SQL.
-- Tools: dbt, Airflow, Spark, Kafka
+- Tools: dbt, Airflow, Airbyte, Spark, Kafka.
-- Warehousing: Bigquery, Snowflake and Redshift.
+- Warehousing: Bigquery, Snowflake, Redshift.
 - BI/Visualization: Power BI, Metabase, Tableau, Looker.
 - Cloud: GCP, AWS.
-- IAAS: Terraform, Docker
+- IAAS: Terraform, Docker.

 ## What I'm interested in: